Ambigram: Douglas Hofstadter

 To explain visually the numerous types of possible ambigrams, Hofstadter created many pieces with different constraints and symmetries.
 Hofstadter has had several exhibitions of his artwork in various university galleries.

 According to Scott Kim, Hofstadter once created a series of 50 ambigrams on the name of all the states in the US.

 In 1987 a book of 200 of his ambigrams, together with a long dialogue with his alter ego Egbert G. Gebstadter on ambigrams and creativity, was published in Italy.

+In 2025, his book Ambigrammia Between Creation and Discovery (acronym "ABCD"), published by Yale University Press, presents in English hundreds of hand-crafted ambigrams, as well as a few drawn by his friends, on 320 pages.

+The book is a reflection on this art form called "Ambigrammia".
+His works of all types are presented in their historical context, with explanations regarding the particularities of each.

 John Langdon

 John Langdon is a self-taught artist, graphic designer and painter, who started designing ambigrams in the late 1960s and early 70s.
 Lettering specialist, Langdon is a professor of typography and corporate identity at Drexel University in Philadelphia.

-John Langdon produced a mirror image logo "Starship" in 1972 or 1975, that was sold to the rock band Jefferson Starship.
+John Langdon produced a mirror image logo "Starship" in 1972-1973, that was sold to the rock band Jefferson Starship.

 Langdon's ambigram book Wordplay was published in 1992.
 It contains about 60 ambigrams.
 Each design is accompanied by a brief essay that explores the word's definition, its etymology, its relationship to philosophy and science, and its use in everyday life.

 Ambigrams became more popular as a result of Dan Brown incorporating John Langdon's designs into the plot of his bestseller, Angels & Demons, and the DVD release of the Angels & Demons movie contains a bonus chapter called "This is an Ambigram".
 Langdon also produced the ambigram that was used for some versions of the book's cover.
 Brown used the name Robert Langdon for the hero in his novels as an homage to John Langdon.

 Blacksmith Records, the music management company and record label, possesses a rotational ambigram logo designed by John Langdon.

 Scott Kim

 Scott Kim is one of the best-known masters of the art of ambigrams.
 He is an American puzzle designer and artist who published in 1981 a book called Inversions with ambigrams of many types.

+He wrote the foreword to his friend Douglas Hofstadter's book ABCD, published in 2025.

-Other artists
+Other

-Nikita Prokhorov is a graphic artist, typographer and professional ambigrammist.
+Nikita Prokhorov is a graphic designer, lettering artist and ambigram designer.
 His book Ambigrams Revealed showcases ambigram designs of all types, from all around the world.

 Born in 1946, Alain Nicolas is a specialist of figurative and ambigram tessellations.
 In his book, he performed many tilings with various words like "infinity", "Einstein" or "inversion" legible in many orientations.
 According to The Guardian, Nicolas has been called "the world's finest artist of Escher-style tilings".